-Think about alternatives to the traditional three piece suite was designing a small living room .
+Think about alternatives to the traditional three-piece suite was designing a small living room.
 We might be automatically drawn to filling our living rooms with large sofas and armchairs, but resisting the temptation and choosing fewer, or less bulky, pieces will make a difference to how large a small living room feels.
-You can always add cosiness to pared back furniture with plenty of cushions and by layering throws.
+You can always add coziness to pared-back furniture with plenty of cushions and by layering throws.

 10. Or one piece of larger furniture that's perfect for the space